scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

    **C** multiple nodes with the distributed scheduler and 16 worker processes per node.
    :label:`daskThroughput`

-Our understanding is that the most efficient Scheduler is the distributed scheduler, especially when there is one worker process for each available core.
+Our understanding is that the most efficient scheduler is the distributed scheduler, especially when there is one worker process for each available core.
 Also, the distributed with just one worker process and a number of threads equal to the number of available cores are still able to schedule and execute these 100,000 tasks.
 The multiprocessing and multithreading schedulers have similar behavior again, but need significantly more time to finish compared to the distributed.

 Figure :ref:`daskThroughput` B shows the distributed scheduler's throughput over time when the number of Nodes increases.
 Each node has a single worker process and each worker launches a thread to execute a task (maximum 16 threads per worker).
 By increasing the number of nodes we can see that Dask's throughput increases by the same factor.
-Figure :ref:`daskThroughput` C shows the same execution with the Dask Cluster being setup to have one worker process per core.
+Figure :ref:`daskThroughput` C shows the same execution with the Dask cluster being setup to have one worker process per core.
-In this figure, the Scheduler does not reach its steady throughput state, compared to :ref:`daskThroughput` B, thus it is not clear what is the effect of the extra nodes.
+In this figure, the scheduler does not reach its steady throughput state, compared to :ref:`daskThroughput` B, thus it is not clear what is the effect of the extra nodes.
 Another interesting aspect is that when a worker process is assigned to each core, Dask's Throughput is an order of magnitude larger allowing for even faster scheduling decisions and task execution.